MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Add-VivaModuleFeaturePolicy.md

 - $true: User control is enabled by the policy.
 Users can opt out of the feature.
 - $false: User control isn't enabled by the policy.
 Users can't opt of the feature.

 Only features that allow admins to enable and disable user controls by policy can use this parameter.
-If the feature doesn't support this parameter, the default value applies.
+If the feature doesn't support admins toggling user controls, the default value applies.
 See the feature documentation for more information.

 ```yaml
 Type: Boolean